JLarky/jlarky-blog/src/pages/posts/how-to-create-npm-package.md

 ## Conclusion

-Creating npm packages is not easy.
-We've seen a lot of tools in this space and I encourage you to give dnt a go.
-By using dnt I was able to finally pass [package.json linter](https://publint.dev/) and this is not a small feat (try `jotai`, `redux`, `vite`).
+Creating npm packages can be challenging.
+We've seen many tools in this domain, and I encourage you to try dnt.
+With dnt, I was finally able to pass the [package.json linter](https://publint.dev/), which is no small achievement (try `jotai`, `redux`, `vite`).

-This tutorial does not cover a lot of dnt features, please checkout this [tweet](https://twitter.com/deno_land/status/1676264059585560578) for further reading and some replies from happy users.
+This tutorial hasn't covered many dnt features.
+For more information, please check out this [tweet](https://twitter.com/deno_land/status/1676264059585560578) for further reading and some replies from happy users.